Urbandictionary.com defines a Catfish as:

 “Did you hear how Dave got totally catfished last month?!
 The fox he thought he was talking to turned out to be a pervy guy from San Diego!” or “I was really falling for that gorgeous gal on Facebook, but she turned out to be a catfish.”

 You may have noticed the Australian media has recently held a spotlight on the issue of internet fraud, specifically, internet dating fraud.
 It has become such a hot topic because so many of us are falling victim to scams, we need to raise awareness and learn how to protect ourselves.
-Insight on SBS covered the issue in detail.
+Insight on SBS and Weekend Today on Channel 9 both covered the issue in the past week.

 You can empower yourself by starting to listen to your rational voice, and you’ll soon be separating the princes from the frogs like a pro.
 Here are some tips for spotting a Catfish: